Pasha Patel

 Pasha Patel is a former member of the Maharashtra Legislative Council.
-He is from the Bharatiya Janata Party.
+He is chairman of Maharashtra state agricultural price commission.
+He is a member of the Bharatiya Janata Party.

 Political career

 Patel began his political career with the Shetkari Sanghatana and was affiliated with the Nationalist Congress Party.
-Later, during 2001, he joined the Bharatiya Janata Party and the leader at the time, Gopinath Munde, due to differences with Sharad Joshi.
+Later, during 2001, he joined the Bharatiya Janata Party and the leader at the time, Gopinath Munde, due to differences with Sharad Pawar.
 Later he was selected as a member of the Maharashtra Legislative Council for Latur.